EdSDR/EdSDR/README.md

 - 🔭 I’m currently working on **Upload and Improve my projects.**

-- 🌱 I’m currently learning/Improving **TS, Node, Prisma, Xstate and others.**
+- 🌱 I’m currently learning/Improving **GO, CS Stuff, and some minor libs for webdev.**

 - ⚡ Fun fact **I know how to fly a plane.**